 Skilled workers are the backbone of a productive and efficient economy.
 This course explains the relationship between economic and workforce development through case studies, practical examples and current research.
 Topics include: reviewing the core components of the workforce development system; understanding occupational data analysis and career pathways; assessing qualifications, skills and abilities of current workforce; recruitment and retention of a skilled labor force; target industry clusters; the role of higher education in workforce and economic development; and, new alliances, models and best practices in regional & local workforce initiatives.

 “The core of the program was the personalized attention we received in our applied field projects.
 This 14-month process gave us a valuable toolkit that meets the gold standard in project management, from design to evaluation methodologies.
-The Master of Arts in Community Development Policy and Practice has the best of both worlds, with both in-person and online instruction.
+The Master in Community Development Policy and Practice has the best of both worlds, with both in-person and online instruction.
 During our sessions together in New Hampshire, we built personal relationships that made the online semesters more intimate and effective.
 We also gained a close network of friends that we will take with us as alumni."

 - Lina Bowden